WiTimo/ProjectAlpha/docs/current-state.md

 Training: forward-fills slower features aggressively
 Deployment: waits for all resolutions to have ≥1 completed bar
 Impact: 🟡 MEDIUM - Training/deployment feature distributions may differ
+✅ FIXED: The realtime preprocessor now clears multi-resolution caches and restarts warmup after any configurable idle gap, matching the per-file forward-fill boundaries used offline so slow features are never leaked across sessions.

 ISSUE #8: NO TEST HARNESS FOR DEPLOYMENT
 Missing: